-Tom Bob serves as our Director of Community Engagement for Chicago Mindful Psychotherapy and our partner practice, Andersonville Psychology.
+Tom Bob serves as our Director of Intake for Chicago Mindful Psychotherapy and our partner practice, Andersonville Psychology.
 He also manages coordination of services for all intakes between both practices.

 What story are you telling yourself?
 We all have stories about our lives, stories to which we often become very attached.
 It’s those stories of lack and limitation, pain and frustration that take us out of alignment with our true nature, which I believe is resilient, good, whole, and complete.
 My aim as a counselor, coach, and therapist is to know your wholeness and to help you to know it too.

 By using your very own and very personal story, we can identify the patterns and beliefs that hinder your ability to express and experience good.
 Together, we can rewrite the story and learn to be in relationship to “what happened or what’s happening” in a new and more conscious way, a way that is empowered and indeed whole.

 I tend to be pretty intentional in my approach to coaching and counseling, while at the same time lighthearted in my style.
 In fact, I have a pretty wicked sense of humor.
 And in this day and age, who doesn’t need a good laugh!
 Conversely, I treat the therapeutic relationship as sacred and consider it an honor and privilege to bear witness to each and every story that is told to me.
 Sessions with me are infused with the power of mindfulness and connection to that intrinsic and intuitive part of ourselves that always knows.
 You can also bet that I’m entirely human.
 I’m not afraid to coach and counsel from my own vulnerabilities.
 Like you, I have my foibles and flaws.
 And just like you, I have my share of fabulousness too!